joelcpinheiro/nginx_php_mysql/README.md

-CentOS 7 WebServer Simple Install
+CentOS 7 All in One Installation
 =========

-Install basic packages, nginx, PHP and MySQL on lastest version.
+Install basic packages, Nginx, PHP with modules  and MySQL.

 Requirements
 ------------